yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 The failover site in East US 2 has been deployed with two additional domain controllers, **ADVM3** and **ADVM4**.
 These are integrated with the existing `contoso.com` domain hosted on **ADVM1** and **ADVM2** in the primary site.
 They run in a fully active-active configuration (there is therefore no failover required for this tier).

 The configuration of these domain controllers is fully automatic.
-In this task, you will simply review the configuration to confirm everything is as it should be.
+In this task, you will simply review the rest of the configuration to confirm everything is as it should be.

 1. From the Azure portal home page, select **Subscriptions**, choose your subscription, and select **Deployments**, then open the **Contoso-IaaS-DR** deployment used for the DR site.